 The Plan participates in a security lending program through a lending agent, its Trustee and Custodian, BNY Mellon.
-The securities lending program was restarted in December 2016, after it was discontinued in 2009 as collateral securities matured.
 Under this program, the Plan's investment securities are loaned to approved borrowers and, in return, the Plan receives payment of a fee from the borrowers.
 The Plan's rights to the loaned securities are unencumbered.
 The Plan maintains effective control of the loaned securities through the Trustee during the term of the program arrangement, since the securities on loan may be recalled by the Plan at any time.
 Under the terms of the program arrangement, the borrower must return the same or substantially the same investments that were borrowed.
 Securities lent are secured by collateral equal to at least 102 percent of the market value of securities loaned.
-The Plan generally receives cash as collateral for securities lending but it may also receive investment grade securities or baskets of equity securities.
+The Plan receives cash and investment grade securities or baskets of equity securities as collateral for securities lending.
 The Plan receives a portion of the income earned on the collateral.
-The Plan does not have the right to sell or repledge securities received as collateral.
+The Plan does not have the right to sell or re-pledge securities received as collateral.
 The cash collateral received is recorded both as an asset and a liability in the Statement of Net Assets Available for Benefits.
 Cash received is invested in a separately managed investment account of various short-term securities where the maximum maturity of the fund is 195 days.
 Each investment must meet standards defined in the investment guidelines including but not limited to investment eligibility, credit quality, and maturity and diversification requirements.
 The lending agent provides the Plan indemnification against losses due to borrower default.
 The lending agent also provides the Plan indemnification against the risk of loss in the investment repurchase transactions made with the cash collateral.

-As of September 30, 2018, securities on loan are fully collateralized and the portion of the collateral that was cash was co-invested in a separately managed investment account for the Plan held by the Trustee (see Note 2) or other non-cash securities noted below.
-At September 30, 2018, and 2017, securities of the Plan with a fair value of approximately \$644.3 million and \$502.8 million, respectively, were on loan under the Trustee's securities lending program.
-At September 30, 2018, and 2017, the fair value of the cash collateral held was approximately \$317.8 million and \$368.5 million, respectively.
-At September 30, 2018, and 2017, the non-cash collateral held by the Plan consisted of \$364.8 million and \$156.8, respectively of securities held in an account in the Trustee's name.
+As of September 30, 2020, securities on loan are fully collateralized and the portion of the collateral that was cash was co-invested in a separately managed investment account for the Plan held by the Trustee (see Note 2) or other non-cash securities noted below.
 The cash collateral held by the Plan and the obligation to return the cash collateral is reflected in the accompanying Statements of Net Assets Available for Benefits.
-Net income from the program was \$1.8 million and \$868 thousand for the years ended September 30, 2018, and 2017, respectively.
+Net income from the program was \$1.3 million and \$1.6 million for the years ended September 30, 2020, and 2019, respectively.